learn through suffering C language learn through suffering

 DRAGONQUEST

-Note that when using this function, the array in which the original string is stored will be
+Please be careful when using this function, as the array that stores the original string...

-If the character array is not long enough, it will cause a buffer overrun error.
+If the character array's length is insufficient, it can cause a buffer overflow error.

-As we have seen many times since the beginning of this chapter.
+As mentioned repeatedly since the beginning of this chapter,

-It is a more bug-prone language than other programming languages.
+It's a language more prone to bugs than other programming languages.

-Here I would like to introduce the ultimate string composition function.
+I'd like to introduce you to the ultimate string synthesis function now.

-This function is a universal function that can be used for any string composition and should be learned.
+This function is a versatile one that can be used for any string concatenation, so it's worth learning.

-In the case of the sprintf function, the result is stored in an array.
+In the case of the sprintf function, the result is stored within an array.

-Note that you must #include stdio.h to use the sprintf function.
+Note that you need to include stdio.h to use the sprintf function.

 The following program is an example of using the sprintf function.